Sant720/sandwich/content/docs/extras/setup-journey.md

 git submodule add https://github.com/alex-shpak/hugo-book themes/hugo-book
 ```

-> [!TIP]
+> [!info]
 > Adding the theme as a Git submodule makes it easy to pull upstream changes later without copying files manually.
+However, I later "vendored" the submodule so that I could edit SCSS more easily for this project.

 ### 3. Trying to run the theme: layout and `css` errors